rizalhamdana/hometown_web/README.md

 # hometown_web
-this is my project for web design course in my college this project is only contains front-end file, without any server side programming language and this web project is only a static web.
+this is my project for web design course in my college. this project is only contains front-end file, without any server side programming language and this web project is only a static web.